top of page

 It wasn't the number of clients I had that earned her trust.
 It was that I knew how to solve a specific kind of problem she didn't know she had.

-I am the Founder and Visual Brand Strategist at The BrandTUB **Get online in one day with The One-Page **Schedule a call if you need help narrowing in on your real problem **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.
+I am a visual brand strategist and owner of The BrandTUB **Schedule a call if you need help narrowing in on your real problem you solve **Put it online in one day with The One-Page Project™ **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.

 And please share my article if you liked it